BarefootBKK/TabPagerManager-for-Android/README.md

                     .commit();
     ```

-  - **Also, you can initialize your tabLayout and viewPager before using "TabPagerManager"**
+  - **Also, you can initialize your tabLayout and viewPager before using "TabPagerManager".**

     e.g.